texastribune/data-visuals-guides/computer-setup.md

 ## Explorer credentials

 Separate credentials are required for setting up our explorers.
-Instructions for them explorers are in a [separate readme](explorers-setup.md).
+Instructions for these explorers are in a [separate readme](explorers-setup.md).

 On your first day, you won't need to worry about setting them up.